-To optimize YouTube videos for search, decide what buyer question the video answers before you record, then package and manage it like a business asset.
+--- To optimize YouTube videos for search, decide what buyer question the video answers before you record.
+Then package and manage it like a business asset.
 That is where many experienced professionals get stuck.
-They can see the upside, but most advice pulls them toward trend chasing, vanity metrics, and shallow formats that do not fit a serious business.
+They see the upside, but most advice pushes them toward trend chasing, vanity metrics, and shallow formats that do not fit a serious business.

-This playbook walks through a three-stage system for making that shift.
-The goal is to develop, publish, and manage video content as durable business assets, not one-off uploads.
+This playbook walks through a three-stage system to make that shift.
+The aim is to develop, publish, and manage video content as durable business assets, not one-off uploads.

 Before you record anything, make a go or no-go call.
 If you cannot tie a topic to a real buyer question, a natural search phrase, and a service-relevant next step, do not spend production time on it.